sindhueswaran/JoiningThreads/content/blog/team building workshop.md

 +++
 title = "At Nirvanavan Foundation" date = "2019-02-28T13:50:46+02:00"
-description = "At Nirvanavan Foundation" tags = ["workshop"] categories = ["workshop"] image = "/img/blog/krishnablog/krishna33.jpg"
+description = "Teacher Training at Advaita Garden School, Alwar, Rajasthan" tags = ["workshop"] categories = ["workshop"] image = "/img/blog/krishnablog/krishna33.jpg"
-author = "Sindhu Eswaran"
 +++

-Krishna, teacher and a beginner knitter, was hesitating to knit along with her colleagues who had some experience.<!--more--> Starting  with the basic cast on and  knit stitches; unraveling the yarn and starting over quite a few times wasn’t keeping her happy.
-However, we persisted and continued with the same basic stitches.
-Close to the end, Krishna was at ease; had knit a few lines  and was extremely pleased with herself, motivating her to continue with her peers.
+Krishna, teacher and a beginner knitter, was hesitant to knit along with her colleagues who had some experience.
+Starting with the basic cast on and knit stitches; unraveling the yarn and starting again several times was challenging.
+However, we patiently persisted with her and by the end, Krishna was confident and extremely pleased with the few lines she had mastered which motivated her to continue along with her peers.

-Drawing similarities to children learning at their own pace, the teachers took their knitting home with the experience and perspective of being a learner.
+We discussed and drew similarities with the teachers about children learning at their own different paces.
+We donated a big bag of yarn and needles and end of the day the group took their knitting home with the experience and perspective of all being beginners.

 <br><br>